Aurelie-Kamgang/student-list/README.md

 ### Build and test

+before executing the following commands make sure that you are the owner of the folders you are manipulating with the `ls -l` command

 1. go to the directory where the Dockerfile  is located to build the API image: `cd simple_api`

 2. Build the image with the command: `docker build -t student_list:v1 .`